clericusvagans/clericusvagans/README.md

 ### Hi there 👋

+🏛 I’m currently enrolled in a Bachelor of Science in Computer Science with the University of London.
 <!--
 **clericusvagans/clericusvagans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.